Maximal Tori in Contactomorphism Groups: Introduction

 In this paper our contact manifolds are always compact.
 At this stage our general framework does not work in the non-compact case where little seems to be known.
 One exception seems to be the Heisenberg group \cite{Boy09}.
 Most of the results and examples in this paper concern contact structures of K-contact or Sasaki type, since these are generally by far the most tractible.
 Such contact structures have contact 1-forms that fibre in the orbifold sense over a compact symplectic orbifold with cyclic local uniformizing groups.
 Thus, it is necessary to generalize certain results that are known for symplectic manifolds and their symplectomorphism groups to the case of symplectic orbifolds.
 In particular, I generalize to any quasi-regular contact structure a result of Banyaga \cite{Ban78} that says that for a regular contact structure the subgroup of the contactomorphism group that leaves invariant a regular contact form is a central $S^1$ extension of the group of Hamiltonian isotopies of the base symplectic manifold, and subsequently generalize a result of Lerman \cite{Ler02b} saying that a maximal torus of the group of Hamiltonian isotopies induces a unique maximal torus in the corresponding contactomorphism group.

 The paper is organized as follows: Section \ref{basdef} gives a review of the essential structures that we are dealing with and their interrelation.
 Section \ref{congroupsect} discusses the contactomorphism group and some important subgroups.
 In particular, it is shown that the subgroup leaving a contact 1-form invariant is a Fr\'echet Lie subgroup of the full contactomorphism group.
 Section \ref{secalmostcomp} defines the fundamental map between compatible almost complex structures and conjugacy classes of maximal tori and shows that it is surjective.
 It also defines the Sasaki bouquet which gives a natural configuration of Sasakian structures associated with certain contact structures.
-In section \ref{symgroup} I generalize known results about the symplectomorphism group in the category of manifolds to that of cyclic orbifolds, and in section \ref{consymgr} I give three main theorems relating the Hamiltonian symplectomorphism group to the contactomorphism group in the quasi-regular case.
+In Section \ref{symgroup} I generalize known results about the symplectomorphism group in the category of manifolds to that of cyclic orbifolds, and in Section \ref{consymgr} I give three main theorems relating the Hamiltonian symplectomorphism group to the contactomorphism group in the quasi-regular case.
 Section \ref{torconsect} begins with a review of toric contact structures, and then proves that the fundamental map relating transverse almost complex structures to conjugacy classes of maximal tori is bijective in the toric case when restricting to toric contact structures of Reeb type and maximal tori of Reeb type.
-Section \ref{torconsect} ends by describing many examples, some of which give non-trivial Sasaki bouquets.
-Section \ref{moreex} mainly presents results in higher dimensions and with non-toric contact structures.
+Section \ref{torconsect} ends by describing many examples in dimensions three and five, some of which give non-trivial Sasaki bouquets; while Section \ref{moreex} mainly presents results in higher dimensions and with non-toric contact structures.
+More specific examples of Sasaki bouquets have now been given in dimension five \cite{BoTo11,BoTo12}.

 \begin{ack} {\rm At various times during this work I have benefited from conversations and/or emails from V. Apostolov, A. Banyaga, A. Buium, P. Gauduchon, P. Michor, J. Pati, Y.-S. Poon, C. T{\o}nnesen-Friedman, and D. Vassilev.} \end{ack}